 Click on the picture–it should open, and be clearer than this!!

 Your ovaries make the female hormone ESTROGEN all month.
-There are at least 40 little eggs (tiny CYSTS), that get going each month (many more get going, but we can see about 40 on ultrasound), hoping to be the next human being.
+There are at least 40 little eggs (tiny CYSTS), that we can see get going each month (many more get going, but we can see about 40 on ultrasound), hoping to be the next human being.
 Thank goodness only one will typically “go all the way”—or we’d be having MEGA litters!
 Like “octamom” on crack!!!
 If TWO eggs “go all the way”, then you could have twins, if they get anywhere near a sperm!

 ESTROGEN starts to build up the lining of the womb (building up a “period”), — getting everything ready for an egg–a cozy little bed!